mapped/helm-charts/charts/temporal/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a basic V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
 The dependencies that are bundled with this solution by default offer an easy way to experiment with Temporal software.
-This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra, MySQL database or PostgreSQL database) that you may already have available in your environment.
+This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra, MySQL, or PostgreSQL database) that you may already have available in your environment.

+**We do not recommend using Helm for managing Temporal deployments in production**.
+Rather, we recommend it for templating/generating manifests for Temporal's internal services only.
+[See our recent discussion on this topic](https://docs.temporal.io/blog/temporal-and-kubernetes/).

-This Helm Chart code is tested by a dedictated test pipeline.
+This Helm Chart code is tested by a dedicated test pipeline.
 It is also used extensively by other Temporal pipelines for testing various aspects of Temporal systems.
-Our test pipeline currently use Helm 3.1.1.
+Our test pipeline currently uses Helm 3.1.1.

 # Install Temporal service on a Kubernetes cluster